serengil/deepface/README.md

 }
 ```

- If you use deepface for facial attribute analysis purposes such as age, gender, emotion or ethnicity prediction, please cite the this publication.
+ If you use deepface for facial attribute analysis purposes such as age, gender, emotion or ethnicity prediction or face detection purposes, please cite the this publication.

 ```BibTeX
 @inproceedings{serengil2021lightface,